What Is Spinal Muscular Atrophy?

-- Nusinersen.
+- Nusinersen (Spinraza).
 This treatment adjusts the SMN2 gene and lets it make more protein.
 It's used for both children and adults with SMA.
 Your child's medical team will inject the drug into the fluid around their spinal cord.
 Including preparation and recovery time, this can take at least 2 hours and will need to be done several times, followed by another dose every 4 months.
 Studies show it helps about 40% of people who use it by making them stronger and slowing the disease.

-- Onasemnogene abeparvovec-xioi.
+- Onasemnogene abeparvovec-xioi (Zolgensma).
 This involves replacing the problem SMN1 gene.
 It's used for children under 2 years old.
 Your child's medical team will put a tiny tube called a catheter directly into a vein in their arm or hand (an IV).
 Then, they'll send a copy of the SMN gene through the tube into a specific group of motor neuron cells.
 This will need to be done only one time.
 In studies, onasemnogene abeparvovec-xioi helped children with SMA reach certain developmental milestones faster, like controlling their heads or sitting without support.

 Besides gene therapy, your doctor may suggest a few other ways to help manage symptoms: